mxmCherry/translit/README.md

 ## Problems

+TODO: better have advantages/disadvantages in Features section; the one, mentioned here, is pretty much solveable (with higher mem usage, but still solveable).

 - not flexible enough to differentiate transliteration rules for first/non-first word letter for now: for example, Ukrainain national transliteration standard differentiates `я` at the beginning of the word `ya` and `я` in the middle of the word `ia` (though this looks solveable, just a bit later; should be fine for common usage even with this "disadvantage")

 ## Usage

+TODO: split this section into few sub-sections: custom transliterator, language-specific transliterator (recommended approach); then add some examples for using it with x/text/transform itself - like, transform.Chain and reader/writer examples.

 ```shell
 go get -u github.com/mxmCherry/translit